quantiota/AI-Agent-Farm/README.md

 This setup offers several advantages, including centralized GPU resources, resource sharing, simplified management, scalability, and the ability to run complex AI tasks across multiple microservers.
 It also promotes collaboration and knowledge sharing among users and AI agents connected to the GPU server.

-The file-terminal communication protocol extends this collaboration layer by allowing AI agents to exchange messages, coordinate tasks, share outputs, and review each other’s work through a shared blackboard based on append-only logs.

 While not commonly seen in all AI setups, this approach can be a highly efficient and effective solution for organizations or projects that require distributed computing, collaboration, and access to powerful GPU resources.

 ## Infrastructure